varunvatsal/javascript_backend/readme.md

 add "type": "module" to use import from syntax in package.json

-moon modler -> data modeling
+moon modler -> data modeling,
-eraser.io -> data modeling
+eraser.io -> data modeling,
-github codespaces
+github codespaces,
-stackblitz
+stackblitz,

 ### how to read mongoose documentation